Variational Inference as an alternative to MCMC for parameter estimation and model selection: Introduction

 \section{Introduction}

-Monte Carlo Markov Chains (MCMC) is the most common method for inference and for sampling multi-modal probability distributions~\citep{hastings1970monte,gelfand1990sampling,2017arXiv171006068H,Sharma}.
-Following the increasing usage of Bayesian analysis in astronomy, MCMC techniques are now widely used (starting with ~\citealt{Christensen}) for a variety of problems ranging from parameter estimation, model comparison, evaluating model goodness of fit, and forecasting for future experiments.
-This is because it is usually not possible to analytically calculate the multi-dimensional integrals needed for computing the Bayesian posteriors and numerical evaluation of these integrals can easily get intractable.
-Also, almost all numerical optimization techniques run into problems while maximizing the Bayesian posterior, when the number of free parameters is large.
-For this reason, there has been an unprecedented rise in the usage of MCMC techniques in astrophysics.
+Markov Chain Monte Carlo (MCMC) is the most common method for inference, and for sampling multi-modal probability distributions~\citep{hastings1970monte,gelfand1990sampling,Sharma,2017arXiv171006068H,SpeagleMCMC}.
+Following the rapid rise in the usage of Bayesian analysis in astronomy, MCMC (and nested sampling) techniques are now widely used (starting with ~\citealt{Saha}) for a variety of problems ranging from parameter estimation, model comparison, evaluating model goodness of fit, to forecasting for future experiments.
+This is because it is usually not possible to analytically calculate the multi-dimensional integrals needed for computing the Bayesian posteriors or evidence, and the numerical evaluation of these integrals can easily get intractable.
+Also, almost all numerical optimization techniques run into problems while maximizing the Bayesian posterior, when the total number free parameters gets large.
+For this reason, there has been an unprecedented surge in the usage of Monte Carlo techniques in astrophysics.
 However, MCMC techniques are not tied only to Bayesian methods.
-They have also been used in frequentist analysis, for sampling complex multi-dimensional likelihood needed for parameter estimation (for eg.~\citep{Meszaros}).
+They have also been used in frequentist analysis, for sampling complex multi-dimensional likelihood needed for parameter estimation~\citep{Meszaros}.
 That said, the ubiquity of MCMC methods in Astronomy has been driven by the increasing usage of Bayesian methods.
-Applications of MCMC to a whole slew of astrophysical problems has been recently reviewed in ~\citet{Sharma}.
+Applications of MCMC to a whole slew of astrophysical problems have been recently reviewed in ~\citep{Sharma}.
 Although a large number of MCMC sampling methods have been used, the most widely used MCMC sampler in Astrophysics is {\tt Emcee}~\citep{emcee}.
+Bayesian model comparison is usually done using Nested sampling~\citep{Skilling}, which is also a Monte Carlo based technique.
+A large number of packages have been used in Astrophysics for carrying out Bayesian model comparison using Nested Sampling techniques, such as {\tt MultiNest}~\citep{multinest}, {\tt Nestle}~\footnote{\url{http://kylebarbary.com/nestle/}}, {\tt dynesty}~\citep{dynesty} etc. These techniques are however computationally expensive.